 How to get tickets for New Japan Pro-Wrestling matches (and some tips)

 There are a number of ways to snap up tickets for a Japan pro wrestling match and how you’ll go about it really just depends on what suits you best.
-If there’s a specific match you really want to see and there’s a chance it’ll sell out early, the best place to buy a ticket is via one of the convenience store ticketing outlets which you’ll find at Lawson (via Loppi), Seven Eleven, or online via eplus.
-You can find all the info here.
+If there’s a specific match you really want to see and there’s a chance it’ll sell out early, the best place to buy a ticket is either online via Voyagin (easiest and what we recommend) or eplus, or at one of the convenience store ticketing outlets which you’ll find at Lawson (via Loppi) and Seven Eleven.
+You can find more info about Japan wrestling tickets here.
 Most tickets go for somewhere between ¥3,500–¥15,000, depending on the venue.

 If you’re more of a “play it by ear” kind of person, the best place for you to consider is Korakuen Hall, near Tokyo Dome.
 As well as being relatively cheap in terms of pricing (the most expensive tickets here on average are ¥8,500, this venue sells standing tickets only available on event day for somewhere between ¥3,500–¥4,000.
 The tickets are available from the box office at 4pm on the day of the match, but it’s worth getting in line around 30-45 minutes early—by Japan line standards, that’s practically a millisecond.

 We know this article is focused on male wrestling in Japan.
 Keep an eye out for a future article covering the women’s side of the sport.

 All information in this article was, to the best of our knowledge, correct at the time of publication, but is subject to change.

 New Video: Smart Tokyo Travel with Suica and Pasmo Cards